simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 [simple date](#simple-dates) in column 0, followed by three optional fields with spaces between them:

 - a status flag, which can be empty or `!` or `*` (meaning "uncleared", "pending" and "cleared", or whatever you want)
 - a transaction code (eg a check number),
 - and/or a description

-then some number of postings, of some amount to some account, each on its own line.
-Usually there are at least two postings, though one or even none is possible.
+then some number of postings, of some amount to some account.
+Each posting is on its own line, consisting of:

+- indentation of one or more spaces (or tabs)
+- optionally, a `!` or `*` status flag followed by a space
+- an account name, optionally containing single spaces
+- optionally, two or more spaces or tabs followed by an amount

-The ([real](#virtual-postings)) posting amounts within a transaction must always balance, ie add up to 0.
+Usually there are two or more postings, though one or none is also possible.
+The posting amounts within a transaction must always balance, ie add up to 0.
 Optionally one amount can be left blank, in which case it will be inferred.

 ## Dates